^

 • Violation of personal hygiene.

-At the same time, in some patients bacteriuria proceeds without pronounced signs, while in others it causes a complex of various symptoms.
-To treat this pathology, antibacterial and anti-inflammatory drugs are used, which destroy pathogenic flora.
-[7]
+In some patients, bacteriuria occurs without any obvious symptoms, while in others it causes a complex of various symptoms.
+To treat this pathology, antibacterial and anti-inflammatory drugs are used that destroy pathogenic flora. [ 7 ]

 The presence of white blood cells and microbes in children's urine most often indicates diseases of the urinary tract and kidneys.
-Such indicators can occur with ARVI, various infectious lesions, allergic reactions.
+Such indicators may occur with acute respiratory viral infections, various infectious lesions, allergic reactions.
 Another possible cause of the disorder is incorrect collection of the analysis.

-The main reasons for the appearance of a large number of bacteria and leukocytes urine in a child:
+The main reasons for the appearance of a large number of bacteria and leukocytes in the urine of a child:

 • Urinary tract infections.

-• Inflammation of the kidneys, urethra, bladder, urethra.
+• Inflammation of the kidneys, urethra, bladder, ureter.

 • Lesions of the excretory system.